CommonRoad/commonroad-autoware-interface/README.md

 ## How to use

 0. to run the docker image, open a terminal and enter under `~/adehome/Autoware`:
-   - `ade --rc .aderc-amd64-foxy-lgsvl start`
+   - `ade --rc .aderc-amd64-foxy-lgsvl start -f`
 then use [terminator](https://wiki.ubuntuusers.de/Terminator/) to open 4 terminals for the following steps, each run:
    - `ade enter`
    - navigate to `workspace/dfg-car`
-(note: if you reboot the laptop or use `ade stop` to exist the ade environment, you have to use `ade --rc .aderc-amd64-foxy-lgsvl start` to enter the image.
+(note: if you reboot the laptop or use `ade stop` to exist the ade environment, you have to use `ade --rc .aderc-amd64-foxy-lgsvl start -f` to enter the image.
 If you just log out, you don't have to start the ade image again.)

 1. Terminal **1**: open rviz
    - `source ./install/setup.bash`